yeechinc/smoke-smart-hfc/README.md

-# smoke-smart-hfc
+# SmokeSmart
-**SmokeSmart**

-An Agentic AI System for Optimising Designated Smoking Areas in Singapore
+**An Agentic AI System for Optimising Designated Smoking Areas in Singapore**

 **Project Description**
 SmokeSmart is a web-based prototype demonstrating how Agentic AI can support governments and urban planners in reducing second-hand smoke exposure in public spaces.